Phone: (515) 327-8860

 Presentation # 1—Towns include: Dale City, woolen mill town—Guthrie County; Indiantown, Mormon settlement—Cass County; Liberty Center, pioneer town—Warren County; Marietta, former county seat—Marshall County; Monroe City, state capital candidate—Jasper County; Ortonville, circus village—Dallas County; Zook Spur, coal mining town—Dallas County.

 Presentation # 2—Towns include: Angus, coal mining town—Boone/Greene County; Bellefountain, river town—Mahaska County; Cooper, railroad town—Greene County; Herndon, railroad town—Guthrie County; Iowa Center, state capital hopeful—Story County; Mitchell, railroad town hopeful—Polk County; Monti, religious/ethnic town—Buchanan County.

-Equipment required: screen, projector, and computer or (use presenter’s projector and computer), darkened room and microphone.
+Equipment required: screen, (speaker will bring her projector and computer), darkened room and microphone.